 Thank you for taking time out of your day to visit my website.
-I’m Terri SenRoy a New Englander, wife, mom, friend, artist, cook, and survivor.
+I’m Terri SenRoy, a New Englander, wife, mom, friend, artist, cook, gardener, and survivor.
 My journey to wellness was not a straight line and sometimes it felt like I was going backwards.

 As my mom describes it, I was a very sickly child.
 Although my body was challenged, I didn’t slow myself down.
 I loved the outdoors and helping people.

 All my challenges have made me stronger and contributed to my story.
-I’ve learned now that my body is letting me know when I need to pay attention.
-When I am experiencing an imbalance the body is smart and will give hints that something is not right.
+I’ve learned now my body is letting me know when I need to pay attention.
+When I am experiencing an imbalance, my body will give me hints that something is not right.

-After healing from the stroke, I went right back to the same stressful job and continued along the same path as I was prior to the stroke.
+After healing from my stroke, I went right back to the same stressful job and continued along the same path as I was prior to the stroke.

-I couldn’t work and I worried as I had already taken time off because of the cancer.
+I couldn’t work and I was worried as I had already taken time off because of my cancer treatment.
 Here I am worrying about work and my body is literally falling apart.
 My body was trying to talk to me but I wasn’t listening.
 I went to my doctor and she suggested I take a longer break to heal.

 I ended up taking a leave of absence to heal.
 During that time, I told my husband I wanted to quit my job.
 We were both in stressful jobs and I knew something had to change.
 I think deep down I was worried I’d have another stroke.

-I didn’t need any more medication I needed relief.
-I kept looking for answers.
-I knew there had to be a way to give my body what it needed to heal and thrive.
+I didn’t need any more medication I needed relief!
+I keep looking for answers.
+I knew there had to be a way to give my body what I needed to heal and thrive.
 This cannot be normal.

 As I have progressed through my own healing, I couldn’t help thinking that I need to help others.
 I needed to be able to help other women find their own wellness journey which lead me to go back to school and become an Integrative Health Coach.

-I attended the Institute for Integrative Nutrition.
-At IIN they teach a broad view of holistic wellness and how we are all individual.
+I attended the Institute of Integrative Nutrition.
+At IIN they teach a broad view of holistic wellness and how we are all individuals.
 One diet that works for someone could be like poison for another.
 That is so true with everything in life.
 Everyone likes different things, comes from a different heritage, and our environment we create to live in is unique to ourselves.